collab-uniba/developersInactivityAnalysis/README.md

   - `pauses_duration_list.csv`: List of pauses durations in days for each developer in the format: <dev; listOfDurations>
   - `pauses_dates_list.csv`: List of pauses dates for each developer in the format: <dev; listOfPauseDates>
 - The same files are given after merging the commits of every organization's repo in the `Organizations/<organization>/` folder.

+if you came here from point 2 of core selection you can now perform step 3 following [(CoreSelection | Step 3)](CoreSelection/README.md#L18)

 ---